Pipeline Stages¶

 Inputs define how rsyslog receives data from the operating system or network.

-They are modules whose names start with im
+They are modules whose names start with im (input module), such as:

 Each input can be assigned a dedicated ruleset, giving it its own queue and processing logic.
 This isolation allows different workloads (for example, remote vs. local logs) to operate independently.